telerik/blazor-docs/getting-started/vs-code-integration/new-project-wizard.md

 Here you can select the desired [theme]({%slug general-information/themes%}) for your project.
 Click the **See All Swatches** button to explore the available [theme variations]({%slug themes-swatches%}).

 @[template](/_contentTemplates/common/general-info.md#vs-code-nuget-note)

+### Confirm Project Creation

+After configuring the preferred settings, click the **Create Project** button.
+The **Telerik UI for Blazor Template Wizard** close and the project creation will start.
+Once this is completed you will get a confirmation message in the terminal.
+You can then navigate to the selected output folder to open your project.